Wainwright’s Coast to Coast – Across England on Foot

 This Journey Between Journeys

 Our walk across England wasn’t just a hike - it was a bridge between continents.
 We stepped off the Queen Mary 2 in Southampton after our Eastbound Transatlantic ocean crossing, hiked across England and Scotland, and eventually returned westward by sea once more.
-These trails became our compass between crossings, our slow travel answer to the vastness of the ocean and the speed of modern life.
-Following Wainwright’s Coast to Coast we would continue our journey across the UK walking on the Pennine Way, West Highland Way, Great Glen Way, and Hadrian’s Wall Path.
+The trails in the UK became our compass between crossings, as well as our slow travel answer to the chaos, anxiety, and speed of modern life.

 See you on the trail!